mikeguardiola/azure-network-protocols/README.md

 <img src="https://imgur.com/sYG3qp4.png"/>
 </p>
 <p>
 Once you are at this screen, click on "+ Add".
 Fill out the sections accordingly.
-When finished, click on the blue "Add" button at the bottom of the screen.
+When finished, click on the blue button at the bottom of the screen.
 Doing this creates a security rule within Azure that will effectively stop ICMP traffic from VM1 to VM2.
 </p>
 <br />